Keeping your grill clean isn't just for aesthetics; it's also a way to ensure that your cooking produces food with the best possible taste.

 1. Turn Off the Gas

 As soon as you finish grilling, turn off your gas valve and let the grill cool down.
-In fact, you should disconnect the gas tank to ensure there is no leakage while you are working on the burners.
+You should disconnect the gas tank to ensure there is no leakage while you are working on the burners.

 After you have turned off your grill, remove the grill grates and anything that is under them (lava rocks, ceramic briquettes, heat plates, flavorizer bars, drip pan, etc.) to expose your burners and any grease or debris sticking to them.
-This will give you better access to the burners.
+Removing the grill grates will give you better access to the burners.

 2. Remove the Burners